By the end of this section, you will be able to do the following:

 Another tremendous asset is the short life cycle of this worm (Figure 28.33).
 It takes only three days to achieve the “egg to adult to daughter egg”; therefore, the developmental consequences of genetic changes can be quickly identified.
 The total life span of C. elegans is two to three weeks; hence, age-related phenomena are also easy to observe.
 There are two sexes in this species: hermaphrodites (XX) and males (XO).
 However, anatomical males are relatively infrequently obtained from matings between hermaphrodites, since their XO chromosome composition requires meiotic nondisjunction when both parents are XX.
 Another feature that makes C. elegans an excellent experimental model is that the position and number of the 959 cells present in adult hermaphrodites of this organism is constant.
 This feature is extremely significant when studying cell differentiation, cell-to-cell communication, and apoptosis.
 Lastly, C. elegans is also amenable to genetic manipulations using molecular methods, rounding off its usefulness as a model system.

 Biologists worldwide have created information banks and groups dedicated to research using C. elegans.
 Their findings have led, for example, to better understandings of cell communication during development, neuronal signaling, and insight into lipid regulation (which is important in addressing health issues like the development of obesity and diabetes).
-In recent years, studies have enlightened the medical community with a better understanding of polycystic kidney disease.
+In recent years, studies of the cilia in C. elegans have enlightened the medical community with a better understanding of polycystic kidney disease.
 This simple organism has led biologists to complex and significant findings, growing the field of science in ways that touch the everyday world.

 A number of common parasitic nematodes serve as prime examples of parasitism (endoparasitism).
 These economically and medically important animals exhibit complex life cycles that often involve multiple hosts, and they can have significant medical and veterinary impacts.
 Here is a partial list of nasty nematodes: Humans may become infected by Dracunculus medinensis, known as guinea worms, when they drink unfiltered water containing copepods (Figure 28.34), an intermediate crustacean host.
 Hookworms, such as Ancylostoma and Necator, infest the intestines and feed on the blood of mammals, especially of dogs, cats, and humans.
 Trichina worms (Trichinella) are the causal organism of trichinosis in humans, often resulting from the consumption of undercooked pork; Trichinella can infect other mammalian hosts as well.
 Ascaris, a large intestinal roundworm, steals nutrition from its human host and may create physical blockage of the intestines.
 The filarial worms, such as Dirofilaria and Wuchereria, are commonly vectored by mosquitoes, which pass the infective agents among mammals through their blood-sucking activity.
 One species, Wuchereria bancrofti, infects the lymph nodes of over 120 million people worldwide, usually producing a non-lethal but deforming condition called elephantiasis.
 In this disease, parts of the body often swell to gigantic proportions due to obstruction of lymphatic drainage, inflammation of lymphatic tissues, and resulting edema.
 Dirofilaria immitis, a blood-infective parasite, is the notorious dog heartworm species.